jhordyess/empleados-api-node/README.md

 3. Create a `.env` file in the root folder by copying the example from the `.env.example` file.
 And replace the values with your own.

 4. Configure SQL Server if needed.
+You can following the [SQLServerConfig.md](./docs/SQLServerConfig.md) guide.

 5. Install the dependencies: